thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/basics/README.md

     Copy the code into the `<head>` element of your html file.
 IN between the start and end tags for `head`.

-1. Download the zip file and use Windows Explorer to extract the files.
-(You can right click and choose open in Explorer in Windows).
+1. Download the zip file and use Windows Explorer to extract the files into a new directory `WIP\html\favicon`.
 Ensure the files are moved into the same directory level as the html file.

     ## adjust relative paths